 Step 2: Slice Oranges

-*As an Amazon Associate, Black Dog Salvage Furniture Paint and other Affiliates I earn from qualifying purchases*
+As an Amazon Associate, Black Dog Salvage Furniture Paint affiliate, and other Affiliate links I earn from qualifying purchases Use Code: C-L20 when visiting Black Dog Salvage Furniture Paint and RECEIVE 20% OFF!!

 Step 3: Dry The Sliced Orange

 Heat the oven to its lowest temperature or use a food dehydrator, then add the oranges to a baking sheet lined with parchment paper.
 Bake for 4-6 hours until completely dry.
-Ensure the orange slices don’t touch one another, and flip the slices halfway through the drying process.
+Ensure the slices don’t touch one another, and flip the slices halfway through the drying process.

-Tip: Due to oven variations, after flipping each orange slice.
+Cindy’s Tip: Due to oven variations, after flipping each orange slice.
 Check on them often during the last hour to make sure they are not getting burned.
 I also recommend rotating the baking sheet for uniform drying.

 Step 4: Look Through Star Anise